 Can You Sell a House with Tenants in Kansas City?

-In Missouri, it is possible to sell a house with tenants according to the law.
+In Missouri, it is possible to sell a house to tenants according to the law.
 In Missouri, if a landlord wishes to sell a house with tenants, they’ll need to inform the tenants about the sale of the house at least 30-60 days before it is set to go through.
 If there is a lease termination due to a sale clause, more than likely, they also need to provide a 30-60 day notice of termination if they want to terminate their tenancy agreements early on.

 The challenging part about selling a house with tenants is coordinating repairs to be made before listing the rental property.
-And if you’re dealing with troublesome tenants that will also make selling more complicated.
+And if you’re dealing with troublesome tenants, that will also make selling more complicated.
 In that case, some buyers don’t want to deal with the hassle of buying a rental property with tenants attached, let alone ones that are troublesome.

-The nice thing about working with a local home buying company as opposed to a traditional buyer, they have more knowledge about rental properties and buying a rental with tenants.
+The nice thing about working with a local home buying company as opposed to a traditional buyer, is they have more knowledge about rental properties and buying a rental with tenants.
 Selling to a buyer with experience with these types of transactions can help make the whole process run smoothly.

 How to Sell Your House with Tenants Attached